Skip to main content

 ⚠️ Key Points to Keep in Mind

-• Mishandling of luggage is a reality: Reviews frequently mention that baggage handlers treat suitcases roughly.
-Use sturdy luggage and pack fragile items carefully.
+• Rough baggage handling is a reality: reviews frequently mention rough handling of suitcases.
+Use sturdy suitcases and pack fragile items carefully.

-• Patience is your best ally at baggage claim: The slowness of delivery is a chronic and systemic problem at MIA.
-Don't make tight plans right after landing, as you will almost certainly have a long wait.
+• Patience is your best ally at baggage claim: slowness in delivery is a chronic problem.
+Don't make tight plans right after landing.

-• Differentiate clearly where you lost your item: The management of lost items is fragmented.
-An item lost on the plane is the airline's responsibility, in security it's the TSA's, and in the terminal it's the airport's office.
-Knowing who to contact will save you time and frustration.
+• Know where you lost your item: management is fragmented.
+An item lost on the plane is the airline's responsibility; at security, the TSA's; in the terminal, the airport's office.

-• International connections with baggage: If you arrive on an international flight and connect to a domestic one, you must collect your checked baggage to go through customs and re-check it.
-This is a process that often causes confusion and delays.
+• International connections with baggage: if you arrive on an international flight and connect to a domestic one, you must collect your checked luggage to go through customs and check it in again. 👉 View the full process according to your connection type

 🔍 Lost and Found